Contents

 • Cons:

-• Inter-process communication (IPC) is more complex, requiring mechanisms like Queue, Pipe, etc.
+• Inter-process communication (IPC) is more complex, requiring mechanisms like Queue, Pipe, or shared memory, which results in higher latency.

 Multithreading